vishandi/tp/docs/UserGuide.md

 Shows the names of friends with the same tag

 Format: `viewGroup t/TAG`
-* Shows contacts sharing the same tag
+* Show contacts sharing the same tag

 ### Clearing all entries : `clear`